DCxDemo/THPS2-Cumulative-Patch/th2patch/hawk2/thawk2/readme.md

 THawk2 folder contains header files with the original game function pointers found in "smaller exe".
 It can be called directly from any custom code.
 Partially rewritten code can be found in corresponding cpp files.

+Original code is a mix of C and C++ code, currently C files are wrapped into namespaces.

 Source file names and function names are authentic Neversoft names coming from the following publicly available sources:

 * PC version debug comments